 In this video we examine why SQL injection has been a pervasive database security threat for over 15 years and how next generation complex behavioral analysis is addressing the threat.

 The process begins by automatically learning and modeling the application's proper SQL generation behavior.
-DB Networks' technology then uses a suite of algorithms to independently test and evaluate each SQL statement against the learned behavioral model.
+The Core IDS then uses a suite of procedures to independently test and evaluate each SQL statement against the learned behavioral model.
 Fuzzy logic is applied to determine the overall threat of each SQL statement.
-This technique has proven to be extremely accurate while producing very few false positives.
+This technique is field proven to be highly accurate.